Academic Catalog

 FINA 40500 Wealth Management (NLA)

-The study of wealth management draws on course work from various disciplines.
-Topics may include fiduciary responsibility, investments, risk and insurance, taxation, and business and property law.
+Explores wealth management topics including fiduciary responsibility, investments, risk tolerance, asset allocation, and taxation.
 Wealth management involves customized and sophisticated solutions dependent on the net-worth and financial objectives of the investor household.
-Students learn to formulate and implement appropriate plans for the accumulation, conservation and transfer of a client's personal wealth, dependent on specific client situations.
+Strategies to formulate and implement appropriate plans for the accumulation, conservation, and transfer of a client’s personal wealth, dependent on specific client situations.
 Prerequisites: FINA 21000; FINA 32100.
 (F,Y)

 FINA 41900 Speculative Markets (NLA)